codrina24/get_next_line/README.md

  - **Get the lines**

-Use `ft_obtain` to extract the next line and update the buffer data for the next calls.
+Use `ft_obtain` to extract the next line and update the static buffer for the next calls.

  - **Main function**